kimnewzealand/planes-metrics/data_modeling/README.md

 The benefits of big wide tables are :
 - Simplified tables are easy to understand.
 Complex joins already done in the transformation layer without analysts having overhead to understand star schema or dimensional modeling
-- All available dimensions available in a single table ready to filter or group
+- All available dimensions available in a single table ready to filter or group in the BI tool
-- Easy to aggregate or transform further into metrics if needed
+- Easy to aggregate or transform into further metrics in dbt if required
-- Query performant in BI tooling.
+- Query performant in BI tooling

+## Next steps

+ The scope and output of this exercise has been limited given the time constraints and the expectation that the code is not to be production ready.

+ The following are suggestions for next steps:

+- Data testing:

-On inspection of the intermediate models there appears to be some data issues to be investigated further given time:
+On inspection of the intermediate models there appears to be some data quality issues:
 - missing destination faa_id's from the airports dataset.
 See failing unique_combination_of_columns in stg_weather.yml test.
 Source potentially needs deduping.
 - missing planes metadata from the planes dataset.
 Source data is potentially missing data.
-- missing weather data, the weather_id key may not be correct yet and may need to be at hours.
+- missing weather data, the weather_id key may not be correct yet.

-## Next steps

- The scope and output of this exercise has been limited given the time constraints and the expectation that the code is not to be production ready.

- The following requirements could be considered and discussed to productionise this code as a data product:

-- Data testing:

  Leverage dbt packages to test further at a column for example [dbt tests](https://docs.getdbt.com/docs/build/data-tests) and the [great expectations package]( https://github.com/calogica/dbt-expectations/tree/0.10.3/),  unit test sql models using [dbt unit tests](https://docs.getdbt.com/docs/build/unit-tests), enforce data contracts, add constraints or to write customised data tests.

+- Model documentation in yml files

-- GitHub Actions
+- CICD with GitHub Actions

 Add workflows with dbt commands, tags and targets to the repo.

+- Orchestration

+Create Snowflake roles and repo configuration files for each environment.